woodstockcs/labs/fahrenheit/README.md

 {% next %}

-So your job is to write a program that converts a temperature in Celsius to Fahrenheit, as per the sample output below, wherein underlined text represents some user’s input.
+So your job is to write a program that converts a temperature in Celsius to Fahrenheit, as per the sample output below, wherein the "100" represents some user’s input.

 ```
 $ ./fahrenheit